South Africa's case against Israel divides opinion in Africa – DW – 01/11/2024

 South Africa's case against Israel at the ICJ is one of three currently before the top United Nations (UN) court, often described as the "World Court."

-Lastly, in November 2019 the Gambia filed a case at the ICJ on behalf of Muslim nations.
+Lastly, in November 2019, Gambia filed a case at the ICJ on behalf of Muslim nations.
 It accuses Myanmar of genocide against the Rohingya Muslim minority.
-The Gambia is predominantly Muslim and a member of the Organisation of Islamic Cooperation (OIC), which boasts about 30 African member states and is backing South Africa's case against Israel.
+Gambia is predominantly Muslim and a member of the Organisation of Islamic Cooperation (OIC), which boasts about 30 African member states and is backing South Africa's case against Israel.

 How do the South African and Gambian cases differ?